 The test given by Lord Esher M.R. in Merivale v.
 Carson was:

 “Would any fair man, however prejudiced he may be, however exaggerated or obstinate his views, have said that which this criticism said of the work which is criticized.”

 4. Absence of malice

 In Thomas v.
-Bradbury, Agnew & co Ltd, the court of appeal held that a book reviewer for punch magazine was hostilely motivated against the plaintiff’s books facts which are evident not only the review he wrote but also his behaviour in the witness box.
+Bradbury, Agnew & co Ltd, the court of appeal held that a book reviewer for punch magazine was hostilely motivated against the plaintiff’s books facts which are evident not only by the review he wrote but also by his behaviour in the witness box.
 His behaviour displayed malice which negated the plea of fair comment.

 There are two categories of privilege: